Special Session: Target Detection, Estimation, Classification and Tracking

 Prof. Yixin Yang, Northwestern Polytechnical University (China)

-Biodata: Prof. Yixin Yang is a full professor of the School of Marine Science and Technology, Northwestern Polytechnical University (NPU), Xi’an, China.
+Biodata: Yixin Yang received the B.S. degree in applied electronic engineering and the M.S. and Ph.D. degrees in underwater acoustic engineering from Northwestern Polytechnical University (NPU), Xi’an, China, in 1997, 1999, and 2002, respectively.
+From June 2002 to June 2004, he was a Research Fellow with the School of Electrical and Electronic Engineering, Nanyang Technological University, Singapore.
+Since July 2004, he has been with the School of Marine Science and Technology, NPU, where he became a Professor in 2006.
 He is currently the Chair of the Underwater Acoustics Committee of the Acoustical Society of China and is a member of the Acoustical Society of America.
 His research interests include acoustic array signal processing, spectral estimation, and their applications.
-He has chaired and participated in more than 20 national and provincial scientific research projects, and published over 100 academic papers.
+He has chaired and participated in more than 30 national and provincial scientific research projects, and published over 200 academic papers.

 Prof. Xiao Han, Harbin Institute of Technology, China

-Biodata: Dr. Long Yang currently works in the School of Marine Science and Technology, Northwestern Polytechnical University, Xi’an, China.
+Biodata: Long Yang received the B.S. degree in information countermeasure technology and Ph.D. degrees in underwater acoustic engineering from Northwestern Polytechnical University, Xi’an, China, in 2011, and 2017, respectively.
+He currently works in the School of Marine Science and Technology, Northwestern Polytechnical University, Xi’an, China.
+He has won the second prize of State Technological Invention Award and the first prize of Shaanxi Provincial Technical Invention.
 His research interests include acoustic array signal processing and sparse optimization theory.